Skip to main content

 • A deployment specification that defines where the application shall be deployed

-In this tutorial we define two applications:
+In this tutorial we define a theater-room-manager application with two services:

 • A projector-operation service consisting of two containers projector-operations and digital-assets-manager